rdkcentral/firebolt-certification-suite/README.md

           2) "firstParty" : Set value as **true** if the call is to firstParty, set it as **false** if the value is to 3rd party.
 If no firstparty property is added, it will take **false** as default value.

           3) "tags" : Based on the tags specified here and the cli , corresponding configModule would perform necessary action steps.
-Currently, only active tag is **thunderProxy**.

 ### Usage -